Flatting and private rental

 Rental property search

 You can search online for flats/houses to rent or available rooms to rent in Hamilton and Tauranga.
-We recommend you arrive 1-2 weeks before the semester starts in order to find suitable accommodation and to settle in!
+We recommend you arrive 1-2 weeks before the trimester starts in order to find suitable accommodation and to settle in!

 Find your rental property online: